H0541yomi/CarConnect/README.md

 - **404 hitting `/api/...`** → client should NOT include `/api/`.
 Use `bots/`, `follows/`, etc.
 - **Empty DB** → run a clean reset (see reset DB snippet above).

+## Presentation
+Our presentation of this project can be found on YouTube with the link `https://youtu.be/0nwRRr60jyQ`

 ## Team Members
  - Sam Penubothula
  - Haoran Wei